 Moms tend to give everything of themselves and often put their own needs on the backburner, especially if you have very young children who rely on your for all their children.
 Neglecting your own needs is unhealthy and can leave you feeling taxed at the end of the day.
 When you are exhausted or constantly feeling stressed out, you will likely notice that the relationships around you begin to suffer including your spouse.
 Or you may even begin feeling unhappy or depressed.
+This is a symptom that you are neglecting your self-care as stay at home mom.

 Stay at home moms are vulnerable and may feel “guilty” for taking a break to meet their own needs.
 Once a day, schedule yourself a break to do something that you enjoy after you put the kids to bed or during nap time.
 Let me assure you, that taking a break is necessary for you to recharge so that you are a better mom.
 You can’t perform your best if you don’t take care of YOU.
+You need self-care as stay at home mom.

 Are you guilty of neglecting your own needs or taking time out of the day for self-care?
 Stop neglecting yourself and make the time each day to spend a few minutes a day to take care of you.
 Self-care isn’t selfish or a waste of time but it is activities that help you improve your physical, mental, and emotional health.
 I want to challenge you today to start practicing self-care.
 If needed, make an appointment with yourself during nap time or before bed.